Fish Breeding, Larval Fish and more…

 Baensch, F. 2017.
 Dwarf Angelfish.
 In: Marine Ornamental Species Aquaculture.
 P. 282-297.
 Ricardo Calado, Ike Olivotto, Miquel Planas Oliver and G. Joan Holt (editors).
 Wiley Blackwell Publishing.

 Baensch, F. 2012.
 The trials and tribulations of culturing the Crosshatch triggerfish and the discovery of a potential first-food organism for small-mouthed reef fish larvae.
 CORAL 9 (2): 41–55.
-PDF.
+PDF available upon request.

 Baensch, F. & Tamaru, C. S (2009a).
 Spawning and development of larvae and juveniles of the rare blue Mauritius Angelfish, Centropyge debelius, in the Hatchery.
 Journal of the World Aquaculture Society.
 40, 425–439.
-PDF.
+PDF available upon request.

 Frank Baensch.
 2004.
 Herzogfische der Gattung Centropyge.
 Die Nachtzucht ist gelungen!
 In: Nachzuchten für das Korallenriff- Aquarium. p.
 181-207.
 Dieter Brockman.
 Birgit Schmettkamp Verlag.